shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-guide.md

 ## In this guide

-- [Ad Buying with Xandr](ad-buying-with-xandr.md): The combination of market positioning and single-point access to programmatic buying features through Monetize add up to unparalleled advantages for ad buying.
+- [Ad Buying with Microsoft Advertising](ad-buying-with-xandr.md): The combination of market positioning and single-point access to programmatic buying features through Monetize add up to unparalleled advantages for ad buying.